gainulla/MVC-OOP/README.md

 After these settings done, you can start the app in your browser.
 Test login credentials: `admin@mail.io`/`admin01A`
 ### Further Settings
-To be able to register a new user you should set your `SMTP` settings.
+To be able to restore a password you should set your `SMTP` settings.
 For the `Fontawesome` icons to work set your fontawesome embed code.